666-yIpei/Gather_things/README.md

 1.Create a new space (Need a Start From Strach space or u have a blank space) 2.Go to mapmaker
 3.More (Three lines)
 4.Background and Foreground
-5.Upload background
+5.Upload background or upload foreground
-  ~Done~
+  Done